2019 Global Wellness Summit

 The Global Wellness Summit (GWS) is an invitation-only international gathering that brings together leaders and visionaries to positively impact and shape the future of the dynamic $4.2 trillion global wellness economy.
 At each annual Summit, delegates are challenged to look at the way business is done and to create new, collaborative models for the future.
 We accomplish this by establishing a high-level dialogue among the decision-makers in attendance and by giving delegates the first look at the future of evidence-based wellness and the latest innovations in the industry.

-The 2019 Global Wellness Summit will take place October 15-17 at the Grand Hyatt Hong Kong.
+The 2019 Global Wellness Summit will take place October 15-17 at the Grand Hyatt Singapore.
 Registration opened November 1, 2018.
 Click HERE to begin the registration process.

 – “Shark Tank of Wellness” Student Competition Now Open: Global Wellness Summit Offers Unique Opportunity for Wellness Entrepreneurs to Pitch Innovations.
 (English, Japanese, Traditional Chinese, Simplified Chinese)